pynapple-org/pynapple/doc/user_guide/06_tuning_curves.md

     )
 ```

-Mandatory arguments are `TsGroup`, `Tsd` (or `TsdFrame` with 1 column only)
-and `bins` for number of bins of the tuning curves.
+Mandatory arguments are:
+* a `TsGroup`, `Tsd`, or `TsdFrame` containing the neural activity of one or more units.
+* a `Tsd` or `TsdFrame` containing the 1 or more features.

+By default, 10 bins are used for all features, but you can specify the number of bins,
+or the bin edges explicitly, using the `bins` argument.

+The min and max of the tuning curves are by default the minima and maxima of the features.
+This can be tweaked with the `range` argument.

 If an `IntervalSet` is passed with `epochs`, everything is restricted to `epochs`,
-otherwise the time support of the feature is used.
+otherwise the time support of the features is used.

-The min and max of the tuning curve is by default the min and max of the feature.
+If you do not want the sampling rate of the features to be estimated from the timestamps,
-This can be tweaked with the `range` argument.
+you can pass it explicitly using the `fs` argument.

+You can further also pass a list of strings to label each dimension via `feature_names`
+(by default the columns of the features are used).

-The output is an `xarray.DataArray` with a unit and feature dimension.
+The output is an `xarray.DataArray` with 1 dimension representing the units and further dimensions per feature.
-The `feature_names` argument allows for setting feature names and units.
+The occupancy and bin edges are stored as attributes.

+If you explicitly want a `pd.DataFrame` as output (which is only possible when you have only 1 feature),
+you can set `return_pandas=True`.
+Note that this will not return the occupancy and bin edges.

+### 1D tuning curves from spikes

 ```{code-cell} ipython3
 tuning_curves_1d = nap.compute_tuning_curves(